 There are many different rehabilitation technologies available to correct exfiltration sources.
 These methods include: chemical grouting, cement grouting, sliplining, cured-in-place pipe, fold and form pipe, pipe bursting, and point (spot) repair.

 Regular inspection of sewer infrastructure can help identify exfiltration early so that steps can be taken to curb it and to repair the damage.
 Early detection of exfiltration can minimize the environmental impact and scope of remediation required.
-ROVVER X inspection technology adapts to sewer lines of any size, material and condition, helping you quickly pinpoint and characterize detected sources of exfiltration.
-Request a demo to learn more about what ROVVER X can do for your sewer inspection workflow:
+Check out our comprehensive resource page on exfiltration, inflow and infiltration now: